gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/learning_sciences.md

 Just a couple more points on Sawyer's article:

-> *   Sawyer argues that people must take responsibility for their own schooling.
+> - Sawyer argues that people must take responsibility for their own schooling.
 Although this is a great concept, it is easy to imagine how underprivileged children and families may not have the right conditions to take such a step and could therefore fall behind - a point that our authors do recognize.
 >
 >     Sawyer refers to the "authentic practices" that are part of the new type of the educational experience: hands-on activities are designed in such a way that they offer real life-based experiences to students, so as to bring them as close as possible to the work of professionals in real settings.
 The problem is, we know they aren't authentic.
 The activities planned in reformed programs are still simulations and therefore 'fake'.
 They still require that the participants suspend belief.
 >
-> *   I appreciated Sawyer's mention that we should take into account students' "prior knowledge and misconceptions" - often new teachers prefer working on 'virgin minds'... as old habits and acquired skills that may not fit their style may be hard to break and redirect.
+> - I appreciated Sawyer's mention that we should take into account students' "prior knowledge and misconceptions" - often new teachers prefer working on 'virgin minds'… as old habits and acquired skills that may not fit their style may be hard to break and redirect.
 >
 > To take a closer look at Collins and Halverson, I also have a few points to make:
 >
-> *   The two authors write that "Technology has been kept in the periphery of schools," and make a case for technology integration.
+> - The two authors write that "Technology has been kept in the periphery of schools," and make a case for technology integration.
 But perhaps they center their argument for a new system of education a little too much on technology.
 Technology is great, but is snot enough.
 It must be accompanied by the supporting curriculum, practices and philosophy.
 It's not just about integrating technology into our learning lives, it's about how it is being used.
 It's not just about bringing computers into schools.
 The Russian government is doing that - but for all the wrong reasons, using them to transmit state propaganda to schoolchildren and teenagers through carefully designed youth multimedia programs and services.
 >
-> *   I like their idea of making learning opportunities ubiquitous and part of our ambient environment, like workplaces, urban services like libraries, etc. In fact it would be cool to somehow connect all these learning-rich places and being able to navigate them and the newly acquired skills and content with ease.
+> - I like their idea of making learning opportunities ubiquitous and part of our ambient environment, like workplaces, urban services like libraries, etc. In fact it would be cool to somehow connect all these learning-rich places and being able to navigate them and the newly acquired skills and content with ease.

 Collins and Halverson make very strong cases for customizing the material and learning opportunities for children/students/users of the new system, providing them with the information they need, when they need it and in the format they want it.
 All this comes with fast and appropriate feedback and computers that adapt to the students \[instead of vice versa in the traditional educational system\].
 They also say that this new learning environment has less peer pressure and is generally much friendlier than the cold and rigid traditional system.